List of British Commonwealth Air Training Plan facilities in Canada: Service Flying Training Schools

-Graduates of the EFTS "learn-to-fly" program went on a Service Flying Training School (SFTS) for 16 weeks.
-For the first 8 weeks the trainee was part of an intermediate training squadron; for the next 6 weeks an advanced training squadron and for the final 2 weeks training was conducted at a Bombing & Gunnery School.
+Graduates of the EFTS "learn-to-fly" program went on to a Service Flying Training School (SFTS) for sixteen weeks.
+For the first eight weeks, the trainee was part of an intermediate training squadron.
+The next six weeks were spent in an advanced training squadron.
+The final two weeks of training was conducted at a Bombing & Gunnery School.
 The Service schools were military establishments run by the RCAF or the RAF.

 There were two different types of Service Flying Training Schools.
 Trainees in the fighter pilot stream went to an SFTS like No. 14 Aylmer, where they trained in the North American Harvard or North American Yale.
-Trainees in the bomber, coastal or transport pilot stream went to an SFTS like No. 5 Brantford where they learned multi-engine technique in an Airspeed Oxford, Avro Anson or Cessna Crane.
+Trainees in the bomber, coastal or transport pilot stream went to an SFTS like No. 5 Brantford, where they learned multi-engine technique in an Airspeed Oxford, Avro Anson or Cessna Crane.